 Notice that moving from one state to another is not considered to be a trigger event.
 Depending on whether the insurance company represented in your new state, you can either continue to pay premiums within the state where the policy issued, or the policy issued by the same company in the new state.

-You have a limited time to purchase the Medigap policy, known as Guaranteed Issue Period.
+You have a limited time to purchase the Medigap policy, known as the Guaranteed Issue Period.
 It usually is 63 days from the triggering event.
 You are allowed to buy ONLY the following Medicare Supplement plans: Medigap Plans A, B, C, F, K and L. For more details, see Compare Medicare Supplement Plans.

 In addition to the Guaranteed Issues described above, some states have Special Guaranteed Issue Periods.
 For example: